 In 2007, an inventor attempting to solve one difficult problem instead made an inadvertent and highly surprising discovery that addressed another.
 Attempting to build a machine to cure cancer with radio waves, he had an assistant bombarding a saline-filled test tube with the waves when he bumped the tube and created a small flash.
 Curious, the inventor struck a match.
 The water lit like propane.
-Scientists are now developing a system that can burn salt water for fuel.
+Scientists are now developing a system that can burn saltwater for fuel.

 Water is among the most stable of natural resources.
 Every molecule of water consists of two atoms of hydrogen and one atom of oxygen.
-A system called electrolysis can separate these atoms through a electrical stimulus, then gather the energy from that separation and direct it into an electrical system.
+A system called electrolysis can separate these atoms through an electrical stimulus, then gather the energy from that separation and direct it into an electrical system.
 However, current, stable forms of electrolysis require an exceedingly large amount of money and energy to control.
-This system is rarely used in industrial applications, since hydrogen can be produced more affordably from fossil fuels.
+This system is rarely used in industrial applications since hydrogen can be produced more affordably from fossil fuels.

 A Japanese company, Genepax, has made significant progress with its Water Energy System fuel cell prototype.
 The key to this system is its membrane electrode assembly, which is capable of breaking water down into oxygen and hydrogen through a chemical reaction.
 The hydrogen is used to power a small car.
-Currently, this system costs about about $18,700 each.
+Currently, this system costs about $18,700 each.
 However, Genepax says that if it can get into mass production, the cost could be cut to about $5,000.